 According to the Department of Education, 15% of students in the United Kingdom have a learning difference.
 I am one of these students.
 Many students with special educational needs (SEN) have negative school experiences.
 I know what it feels like to be frustrated, embarrassed and humiliated at school.
-I also know what it feels like to have your classmates assume you are not smart.
+I also know what it feels like to have some teachers and classmates assume you are not smart.
 At school, we are constantly reminded of what we can’t do.
 This can be very discouraging and demoralising.

-Yet, our ability to fulfil our potential is being threatened by the stigma associated with having a special educational need and the misconceptions many people still have about people with learning differences.
+Yet, our ability to fulfil our potential is being threatened by the stigma associated with having a special educational need and the misconceptions many people still have about autistic people and people with learning differences.
 We are also more vulnerable to being mistreated.
 In a 2017 bullying report by Ditch the Label, 75% of autistic students and 70% of students with learning differences reported being bullied at school.

 It is time to create a more inclusive educational landscape so that SEN students have equal access to education.
 But in order to bring about this change, we need your help.
 Please support SEN students by registering to take part in Neurodiversity Celebration Week this March 15 - 21, 2021.